GB News: Audience share

 Approximately 336,000 viewers tuned in to see the launch of GB News.
-The launch soon became the subject of ridicule due to the perceived poor production quality of the channel and frequent technical issues.
-The channel also became subject to a number of pranks, including prank calls and gag names, and had gained the nickname "GBeebies", a pun on the children's channel CBeebies.

-Viewership fell following the launch of the channel.
+However, viewership fell following the launch of the channel.
 A month after its launch, its daily viewership of just over 1 million trailed Sky News' 2.5 to 3 million viewers.
 Audience figures subsequently fell further, and on 14 July, audience figures dropped so low they were reported as zero by the ratings measurement board BARB at least twice on the day, attributed to regular viewers boycotting the station after one of its presenters, Guto Harri, took a knee on-air in solidarity with the England football team.
 GB News suspended the presenter, describing the event as an "unacceptable breach of our standards"; Harri later confirmed that he had permanently left the channel.
 The first episode of Nigel Farage's show on 19 July attracted an average audience of 100,000.